enrifransch/JS-Notes/README.md

 ```

 ## Hoisting
-Variables declared using the `var` keyword or functions declared using the `function` keyword will have their declarations moved to the top of their scope.
+Variables declared using the `var` keyword or functions declared using the `function` keyword will have their declarations moved to the top of their scope, the global scope.
+>Global scope for: Browser (`window`) and Node (`global`)
 ```
 foo() // undefined
 bar() // 'bar
-oop
-var foo = function(){
+oop() // ReferenceError: Cannot access 'oop' before initialization var foo = function(){
     return 'foo'
 };